-India's best safety-rated cars under Rs 10 lakh
+Safest cars under Rs 10 lakh as rated by Global NCAP

-As part of its Safer Cars For India campaign, Global NCAP has tested more than 25 models and variants.
+Global NCAP has tested over 30 India-made models as part of its Safer Cars For India campaign.
 We tell you of the 5 that scored the highest.

-Global NCAP’s campaign to draw attention to car safety in India has been ongoing since 2014.
-Over the years, the organisation has tested more than 25 mass-market models and variants made and sold in India.
-Global NCAP’s latest round of crash tests revealed that the Tata Nexon is the first made-in-India and sold-in-India model to get a five-star rating; and Mahindra’s new MPV, the Marazzo, scored four stars.
-The previous round of test had seen the Renault Lodgy fare poorly with a zero-star rating, while the Maruti Suzuki Vitara Brezza came away with four stars, making it one of the best performers yet.
+While it has been 40 years since the launch of the first NCAP programme, Global NCAP’s campaign to draw attention to car safety in India has been ongoing since 2014.
+Over the years, the organisation has tested close to 30 mass-market models and variants made and sold in India.
+Global NCAP’s crash tests last round of tests revealed that the Tata Nexon is the first made-in-India and sold-in-India model to get a 5-star rating; Mahindra’s MPV, the Marazzo, scored four stars while the Maruti Suzuki Swift was awarded a 2-star rating.
+A previous round of tests had seen the Renault Lodgy fare poorly with a 0-star rating, while the Maruti Suzuki Vitara Brezza came away with four stars, making it one of the best performers yet.
 Which are the safest cars under Rs 10 lakh tested by Global NCAP so far?
 Read on to find out.

-While the first round of tests for the Zest compact sedan got it a zero-star rating, Tata was allowed another opportunity and introduced an upgraded compact sedan, which was crash-tested in 2016.
-This model scored an impressive four-star rating (11.15/17) in adult occupancy and two stars in child occupancy (15.52/49).
-It came with two airbags and a seat-belt reminder for the driver, but was later updated with ABS, EBD and corner stability control.
+While the first round of tests for the Zest compact sedan earned it a 0-star rating, Tata was allowed another opportunity and introduced an upgraded compact sedan, which was crash-tested in 2016.
+This model scored an impressive 4-star rating (11.15/17) in adult occupancy and two stars in child occupancy (15.52/49).
+The Tata Zest came with two airbags and a seat-belt reminder for the driver, but was later updated with ABS, EBD and corner stability control.

-Tested by Global NCAP back in 2016, the Etios Liva hatchback was one of the few models that registered a commendable four-star rating for adult occupancy in its very first crash test (13/16); and two stars for child occupancy (20.02/49).
-While it was updated later with more safety kit such as ABS with EBD and Isofix child seat mounts, the model tested only had dual-front airbags and front seat belts with pretensioners.
+Tested by Global NCAP back in 2016, the Etios Liva hatchback was one of the few models that registered a commendable 4-star rating for adult occupancy in its very first crash test (13/16); and two stars for child occupancy (20.02/49).
+While the Toyota Etios Liva was updated later with more safety kit such as ABS with EBD and Isofix child seat mounts, the model tested only had dual-front airbags and front seat belts with pretensioners.

-Tata’s compact SUV recently achieved a four-star rating from NCAP for adult occupancy (13.56/17) and three stars for child occupancy (25/49).
-After this, Tata updated all variants of the model with a seat-belt reminder for the driver and front passenger and had the compact SUV pass the UN95 side-impact protection requirements – resulting in the Nexon becoming the first made-in-India model to achieve a five-star rating, achieving a score of 16.06/18 in adult occupancy.
-The organisation rated the Nexon's body shell integrity as ‘stable’ while providing good protection for the head and neck of the driver and the passenger.
-All variants of the Nexon come with two airbags and ABS as standard, while Isofix child seat mounts are on offer with the top-spec XZ+ and XZA+ trims only.
+Tata’s compact SUV recently achieved a 4-star rating from NCAP for adult occupancy (13.56/17) and three stars for child occupancy (25/49).
+After this, Tata updated all variants of the model with a seat-belt reminder for the driver and front passenger and had the compact SUV pass the UN95 side-impact protection requirements – resulting in the Nexon becoming the first made-in-India model to achieve a 5-star rating, achieving a score of 16.06/18 in adult occupancy.
+Global NCAP rated the Nexon's body shell integrity as ‘stable’ while providing good protection for the head and neck of the driver and the passenger.
+All variants of the Tata Nexon come with two airbags, ABS and Isofix child seat mounts as standard.